First-Time Buyer's Guide to Better Credit

 The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
 Most people traditionally have a score of 600, but scores range from 300 to 850.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
 A low score is a low score and that often means you can't get a decent interest rate.
 Some of the pieces in reviewing your FICO score include:

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
-With the help of Jenny S. Becker - Realtor, shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.
+Knowing the methods you can use to raise your credit score, you're one step closer to becoming a homeowner.
+Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of Jenny S. Becker - Realtor, the loan application process is sure to go more smoothly so you, too, can achieve home ownership.

 Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.